 California Coast invites visitors to explore the astounding richness of our own coastal waters.
-Be dazzled by an enormous window revealing the underwater haunts of eels, anemones, rockfish, and more; take in a series of smaller jewel tanks highlighting some of the area’s most fascinating residents; and get your hands wet while interacting with starfish and urchins.
+Be dazzled by an enormous window revealing the underwater haunts of eels, anemones, rockfish and take in a series of smaller jewel tanks highlighting some of the area’s most fascinating residents.

 Northern California Coast

 This 100,000-gallon tank replicates habitats of the Gulf of the Farallones National Marine Sanctuary, from quiet salt marshes to turbulent rocky inlets.
 Stroll the surface walkway to smell the seawater and witness the filling and draining of tide pools, then head below to see what lives in the sanctuary's strong, nutrient-rich ocean currents.

 Our latest addition to the California Coast exhibit is an astoundingly colorful, 2,000-gallon tank filled with vibrant brittle stars, painted greenlings, and rosy rockfish, giving visitors a glimpse into the vast array of fish and invertebrates that thrive in California’s National Marine Sanctuaries.

 At the Tidepool Explorer station, visitors can experience what it's like to participate in citizen science—and learn more about how to protect California's vibrant and vital coastal ecosystems.

 Don’t miss our giant Pacific octopus, halibut, and the Southern California Kelp Forest, housing colorful Garibaldis and other fish that glide through strands of giant kelp.